aflin/rampart_docs/source/rampart-main.rst

 What does it do?
 """"""""""""""""

 Rampart uses a low memory footprint JavaScript interpreter to bring together several high performance tools and useful utilities for use in Web and information management applications.
-At its core is the Duktape JavaScript library and added to it is a SQL database, full text search engine, a fast and innovative NOSQL Mmap database, a fast multi-threaded webserver, client functionality via the Curl and crypto functions via OpenSSL.
+At its core is the Duktape JavaScript library and added to it is a SQL database, full text search engine, a memory map NOSQL database, a fast multi-threaded webserver, client functionality via the Curl, crypto functions via OpenSSL and more.
 It attempts to provide performance, maximum flexibility and ease of use through the marriage of C code and JavaScript scripting.